Acoustic Overspecification in Electronic Dance Music Taxonomy: Methods

+We employ two clustering paradigms: divisive hierarchical clustering provides a top-down partitioning approach, while K-means serves as a highly robust, centroid-based optimization.

-\textbf{Hierarchical Divisive Clustering} We implement a divisive hierarchical clustering algorithm that iteratively splits clusters based on a heterogeneity score:
+\textbf{Hierarchical Divisive Clustering.} We implement a divisive hierarchical clustering algorithm that iteratively splits clusters based on a heterogeneity score:

-where $\sigma^2(C)$ represents cluster variance and $\text{sil}(C)$ is the silhouette coefficient of a tentative two-way split.
+where $\sigma^2(C)$ represents cluster variance and $\text{sil}(C)$ is the mean silhouette coefficient obtained by tentatively splitting $C$ into two sub-clusters via K-means.

-\textbf{K-means Clustering} We use K-means++ initialization \cite{arthur2007kmeans} with 50 restarts to ensure convergence to a stable solution.
+\textbf{K-means Clustering.} We use K-means++ initialization~\cite{arthur2007kmeans} with 50 restarts to ensure convergence to a stable solution.
 The algorithm minimizes within-cluster sum of squares.
-For natural cluster discovery, we test $k \in [15, 40]$ and select optimal $k$ using a weighted consensus of multiple validity indices: silhouette coefficient \cite{rousseeuw1987silhouettes}, Calinski-Harabasz index \cite{calinski1974dendrite}, and the elbow method on inertia curves.
+For natural cluster discovery, we test $k \in [15, 30]$ and select optimal $k$ via equal-weight consensus of four validity criteria: elbow method on inertia, silhouette coefficient~\cite{rousseeuw1987}, Calinski-Harabasz index~\cite{calinski1974dendrite}, and Davies-Bouldin index~\cite{davies1979}.
+Each criterion votes for the $k$ at its elbow point; ties favor the more parsimonious solution.